rstacruz/nanomonk/README.nano.md

 If a recipe doesn't exist for the gem, it'll simply be installed and vendored.

-Have a look at the current recipes at: http://github.com/rstacruz/nanomonk-recipes/tree/master/recipes/
+Have a look at the current recipes at the [Nanomonk recipes index](http://github.com/rstacruz/nanomonk-recipes/tree/master/recipes/).

 To do
 -----